Kate Forbes to leave Government after finishing second in SNP leadership race

 Ms Forbes is believed to have been offered the rural affairs job by new First Minister Humza Yousaf, but turned it down.

-It means Ms Forbes, who served as Finance Secretary under Nicola Sturgeon’s administration, will return to Holyrood’s backbenches.
+It means the 32-year-old, who served as Finance Secretary under Nicola Sturgeon’s administration, will return to Holyrood’s backbenches.

 If she had moved to rural affairs it would have been seen as a major demotion, one which Forbes backer and former health secretary Alex Neil branded an “insult and not a real effort to unite”, adding: “A poor start.”